 Social Media Marketing Team (Maxine)

 Purpose: Marike Vanderveen shared that the purpose is to create original content, reach a larger audience, and track how effective our engagement with the public is.
-She also mentioned it would provide an opportunity for young working MG’s to earn volunteer hours.
+She also mentioned it would provide an opportunity for working MG’s to earn volunteer hours.

-Guidelines: Consistency of message, develop a content brand, public trust through science based original content.
+Guidelines: Consistency of message, develop a content brand, public trust through science-based original content.
 We would not be just another blog that has undocumented information.
 Content would be approved by Maxine and the board only when necessary so the program would be reputable but not bogged down with stringent approval requirements.

-Action: Talk to the people who already mange the facebook page.
+Action: Talk to the people who already mange the Facebook page.

 Provide opportunities for board members to review the proposal and ask questions prior to the next meeting.
+Maxine to upload to EAB Google Drive

 Updates from Liaisons